-Our consolidated revenues for the year ended December 31, 2019 were \$2.41 billion, an increase of 25% over the prior year.
-The top-line performance included approximately 7% organic growth, with the balance from recent acquisitions, with resulting growth in Adjusted EBITDA and Adjusted EPS (see definitions and reconciliations below).
-GAAP Operating Earnings and earnings per share were down versus the prior year period as a result of recognizing an expense associated with settling the long-term incentive arrangement ("LTIA") with our Founder and Chairman in the amount of \$314.4 million.
+Our consolidated revenues for the year ended December 31, 2020 were \$2.77 billion, an increase of 15% over the prior year.
+The top-line performance included approximately 4% organic growth, and the balance from recent acquisitions, with resulting growth in Adjusted EBITDA, Operating Earnings, and earnings per share (see definitions and reconciliations below).
+In the prior year period, Operating Earnings and earnings per share were also impacted as a result of recognizing an expense associated with settling the long-term incentive arrangement ("LTIA") with our Founder and Chairman in the amount of \$314.4 million.
+Financial performance during 2020 across our operations were tempered by the impact of the on-going COVID-19 pandemic.